All Episodes

 I mean, who would say something like that?

-Oh, we can't argue on the facts that Hannity was right about Hillary's health, and it's all there now for the world to see, and Hannity and the doctors that he interviewed were way ahead of the curve rather than acknowledge we were right about Hillary and her health, and we were right about Obama and his failed policies.
+And Hannity and the doctors that he interviewed were way ahead of the curve rather than acknowledge we were right about Hillary and her health, and we were right about Obama and his failed policies.

-You can't do that on the Clinton news network.
+You can't do that on the Clinton News Network.

 So let's double down and just say Hannity wishes she was dead, wishes she was on her deathbed.